The next municipal election will be held on Monday, October 26, 2026, with voting hours from 10 a.m. to 8 p.m.

 Knowing how many candidates are running in each ward

-The City of London will post the names of the candidates online and at City Hall outside the Election Office on the Second Floor as candidates file their nomination papers.
+The City of London will post the names of the candidates online and at City Hall outside the Election Office on the first floor as candidates file their nomination papers.

-The Voters’ List must be picked up in person or by an appointed representative at the Elections Office on the second floor of City Hall.
-The Voter’s List will be a paper copy, coil bound by ward.
-Candidates are entitled to two (2) copies for campaign purposes.
+The Voters' List must be picked up in person or by an appointed representative at the Elections Office on the first floor of City Hall.

 Election signs